 Voice Tech will Offer more Specialized Knowledge

 As mentioned, one strength of voice technology is that it easily taps vast stores of information.
-That hindered earlier versions of voice assistants because lots of information means lots of filtering.
+The associated challenge is that lots of information means lots of filtering, in order to give a salient response.
 As we have seen over the past few years, though, voice technology has refined algorithms to streamline the search of resources.

 This streamlining could help industries like healthcare and the legal system, as they seek to digitize certain aspects of their business and quickly offer relevant business critical insights.
 For example, one new device recognizes the names of prescription drugs as doctor’s call them out, and can identify potential issues before the doctor writes a patient prescription.
 Consumers could also directly experience benefits; Apple has announced a goal for Siri to have the ability to talk with consumers about health by 2021.